harvard-edge/MAVBench/README.md

 MAVBench is a framework targetting design and development of Micro Aerial Vehicles for roboticists, sofware and hardware designers.
 It consists of a closed-loop simulator and an end-to-end application benchmark suite.
 A closed-loop simulation platform is needed to probe and understand the intra-system (application data flow) and inter-system (system and environment) interactions in MAV applications to pinpoint bottlenecks and identify opportunities for hardware and software co-design and optimization.
 In addition to the simulator, MAVBench provides a benchmark suite, the first of its kind, consisting of a variety of MAV applications designed to enable computer architects to perform characterization and develop future aerial computing systems.
-This work is built on top of a host of open pecially Thanks to Microsoft and University of EHTH zurich
+This work is built on top of a host of open source software.
+A big shout out to Microsoft and University of EHTH zurich.

 TODO: upload all the videos right here